givasile/effector/docs/docs/01_feature_effect_tutorial.md

     Another expert notices that this pattern is meaningful only for the working days.
     During weekends and holidays, it doesn't logically justify having a peak in rentals as early as 7:30 AM.

-???+ note "Action 2: Check the fidelity of the explanation"
+???+ success "Action 2: Check the fidelity of the explanation"

     To take meaningful action, it is crucial to determine whether this issue originates from the model or the explanation.
     Is the model treating the $hour$ feature uniformly across all days, despite the intuitive understanding that this feature may vary between weekdays and weekends?